There are a few kinds of synchronous meetings that we create space for. This section describes the kinds of meetings we use and why they exist.

 The role of meeting facilitator is to structure the meeting so that it is well-scoped, and to guide conversation to be productive and inclusive.

-Run the meeting, ensuring that we stay on-time with agenda items and discussion
+Run the meeting, ensuring that conversations are inclusive and productive

 The Meeting Recorder is responsible for encoding the discussion points and actionable items that came out of a meeting.
-Their primary goal is to make sure we don’t miss something important after the meeting, and ensure that the content of the meeting is saved for reference from others.
+Their primary goal is to make sure that the content of the meeting is saved for reference from others.

 Responsibilities of the Recorder